MARQUETTE UNIVERSITY

 PRESENTATIONS:

-COURSE OBJECTIVE:
+COURSE OBJECTIVES:

 To introduce the student to major areas of Transportation Engineering.
 The student is expected to obtain a basic knowledge of the technical background, a good sense of how safety is incorporated into Engineering Design, the standard references utilized in the profession, and a working technical vocabulary.
 In addition, the student will acquire experience in several basic design projects.